BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 JMS Commands
 ------------

-The JMS API defines several interfaces and classes.
-These type descriptions contain various methods, each of which specifies it own set of arguments.
+The JMS API defines a number of different interfaces and provides various classes that implement these interfaces.
 JMS vendors typically implement most of this API, though it has optional parts that vendors are not obliged to support.

-Some methods in the API sometimes specific constaints on how they are used at runtime.
+Some of the methods in the API have constaints on how they are to be used at runtime.
 E.g., some JMS methods imply specific timing constraints, others must be run on specific threads at specific points in a JMS object's lifecycle.